umk000me/umk000me/README.md

 💡 About Me

-🔭 I’m currently working on AI-based Smart Attendance System

 🌱 I’m currently learning Artificial Intelligence, Data Science & Advanced Web Development

 👯 I’m looking to collaborate on Innovative Web and AI Projects

 🤔 I’m looking for help with AI, Machine Learning and Real-world Projects

-💬 Ask me about Web Development, Python, Flask, and AI Projects
+💬 Ask me about Web Development and AI Projects

 📫 How to reach me: khairnarumesh685@gmail.com